mahmoudmohamedramadan/easy-model/README.md

 }
 ```

-Moreover, you can order the result bu using the `addOrderBy` method:
+Moreover, you can order the result by using the `addOrderBy` method:

 ```PHP
 /**